jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 Web accessibility is about making your site and its content inclusive.
 Making your content accessible increases your potential audience and gives them a better experience.

-Most of the time people think about testing for accessibility just before something is deployed.
-This usually means that when an issue is found, deployment is either held up or else the issue is deployed to be fixed at some later time.
-This usually means more money and/or time than was originally scheduled.
+Most people think about accessibility testing just before something is deployed.
+This means that if an issue is found, deployment is either held up or the issue is deployed, to be fixed at some later time.
+Fixing an issue after deployment often means more money and/or time than was originally scheduled.
 It’s easiest and cheapest to start thinking about accessibility right at the start of your project.

 This document is like a ‘pre-flight check’ to help you assess your content in terms of its accessibility.
 It also includes considerations to share with business owners to help them set realistic expectations.